|Circadin 10 tablets||£27.50|

 The active ingredient in Circadin is melatonin.
 Melatonin is a hormone which naturally occurs in the human body.
 Blood levels of the hormone vary throughout the day and regulate our sleep-wake cycle.
 The amount of melatonin which is released depends on cues such as daylight.
 During daytime, the production of melatonin is inhibited.
 When it gets dark, the production increases and causes you to feel tired and sleepy and prepares your body for rest.

 When crossing several time zones, travellers often suffer from jet lag.
-This is due to the fact that your internal “body clock” has to adjust to a new time zone and produce melatonin at a different time than your body is used to.
+This is due to the fact that your internal “body clock” (circadian rhythm) has to adjust to a new time zone and produce melatonin at a different time than your body is used to.
 Taking melatonin tablets can help you overcome the time difference by helping you go to sleep when it is nighttime at your travel destination.
 As a result, you quickly settle into the new routine.

 How is Circadin taken?